 github.com/ejmastnak/dotfiles, where you can find both my main Neovim config and a smaller Vim config for testing Vim-specific inverse search features for this series.

 If you have ideas for improving the series, I will quite likely implement them, appreciate your input, and give you a shoutout for your contributions.
 Feedback is welcome and appreciated.

-Shoutouts to previous readers: many thanks to @Glirastes, Daniele Avitabile, Kai Breucker, Maxwell Jiang, @lodisy, and @subnut for catching mistakes and offering good ideas on how improve this series.
+Shoutouts to previous readers: many thanks to Albert Gu, Pano Otis, Jason Yao, @Glirastes, Daniele Avitabile, Kai Breucker, Maxwell Jiang, @lodisy, and @subnut for catching mistakes and offering good ideas on how improve this series.

-You can reach me by email, in English, Spanish, or Slovene, at email@example.com or by opening an issue or pull request at github.com/ejmastnak/ejmastnak.com).
+You can reach me by email at firstname.lastname@example.org or by opening an issue or pull request at github.com/ejmastnak/ejmastnak.com).

 Send me an email!
 Seriously, if this material helped you, it will make my day to know.
 I love hearing from readers, and you’ll almost certainly get a message back from me.